-- 1 Performance how well does the product work? - 2 Features what additional features does the product have compared to similar products? - Reliability can the product be tested to work without fail? - 4 Conformance does the product meet expected standards? - 5 Durability will the product last a reasonable amount of time? - Serviceability how quickly and efficiently can the product be repaired if it does break down? - Aesthetics does the product's look, feel, sound, taste or smell appeal to the consumer? - Perceived quality does the consumer think the product is a quality product?
+- have compared to similar products? - 3 Reliability can the product be tested to work without fail? - 4 Conformance does the product meet expected standards? - 5 Durability will the product last a reasonable amount of time? - 6 Serviceability how quickly and efficiently can the product be repaired if it does break down? - 7 Aesthetics does the product's look, feel, sound, taste or smell appeal to the consumer? - 8 Perceived quality does the consumer think the product is a quality product?